 3 TERMINOLOGY

-For the purposes of this standard the following definitions shall apply:
+For the purposes of this standard the following definitions shall apply.

 3.1 Structural Definitions

-3.1.1.
-Multilayer Pipe ‒ Pipe comprised of stress-designed inner polymeric layer and one stress-designed metallic layer.
+3.1.1 Multilayer Pipe — Pipe comprised of stress-designed inner polymeric layer and one stress-designed metallic layer.
 The wall thickness of the pipe consists of at least 60 percent of polymeric materials.
 For the purpose of this standard, the multilayer pipe is a three layer (PE-AL-PE) pipe with stress-designed layer (inner layer) and outer layer of polyethylene (PE), and the intermediate layer of aluminium.

-Layer ‒ Homogeneous circumferential section of pipe wall that has chemical and/or mechanical and/or physical characteristics different from those of its immediate neighbours.
+Layer — Homogeneous circumferential section of pipe wall that has chemical and/or mechanical and/or physical characteristics different from those of its immediate neighbours.